Preheat oven to 350°F (176°C). Line a baking sheet with parchment.

 Spread mixture into an 8-inch circle in the center of the parchment.
 Make a slight well in the center where your toppings will go later.

 Place in the oven on the middle rack of the oven.
 Turn oven down to 225°F. Bake for 90 minutes, until the Pavlova is dry and firm.
-The Pavlova should have a very light off-white color when done.
+The Pavlova should have a white color and pull slightly away from the baking sheet, at the base, when done.
 Do not open the door as the change in air temperature can cause the Pavlova to crack.

 See notes for serving and storage suggestions.